BushtalkRadio/BushtalkClient/README.md

 * **[Bushtalk client](https://bushtalkradioclient-dist.s3.amazonaws.com/BushtalkClient.zip)** - The client is needed to upload your airplane location to our server.
 This is what allows us to automatically play the audio tour based on your in-game location.

 * **(OPTIONAL) [Bushtalk World Landmarks Pack](https://flightsim.to/file/7285/bushtalk-radio-world-landmarks-pack)** - This addon allows you to see all of the custom POI markers in-game.
-This file will be uploaded monthly to include all of the landmarks and POIs submitted on the Bushtalk Radio website.
+This file will be updated monthly to include all of the landmarks and POIs submitted on the Bushtalk Radio website.

 ## How to use